 If you want a single or double quotation mark before an unaccented vowel, press the quotation key and then the space bar, and it will leave your vowel alone.

 The ñ is also simple to type with the international keyboard.
 Press shift, followed by the (~/`) key located to the left of “1/!” and you’ll see a floating tilde: ˜.
 You can let go of the keys right away, and then type “n” to produce a wonderful ñ.

 If you aren’t used to typing on a keyboard and you feel confused, you can always use this website with buttons for each accent to type in Spanish.
 Type in the field, click the correct button when you need an accent, and when you’re finished, copy and paste the text to wherever you need it.

+Practice typing Spanish accents and watch your Spanish writing improve as a whole!
 Now you’re ready to both write and type Spanish accents correctly whenever you may need them – but remember, never on the word “examen”!

 Rebecca Thering is a freelance writer and editor who has lived abroad teaching ESL in Spain and South Korea.
 Valuing education and things that aren’t things, she inspires and helps others by writing about her experiences abroad, cultural insights and self-improvement pursuits at her personal blog, Rebe With a Clause.